 11:45 – 1:15: Lunch on your own.
 There are several restaurants within quick driving distance on the block.

-1:15 – 2:30: “Writers’ Got Talent: A First Pages Critique-Fest.”
-In the vein of American Idol or America’s Got Talent, this is a chance to get your first page read (anonymously — no bylines given) with our 4 attending agents commenting on what was liked or not liked about the submission.
+1:15 – 2:30: “Writers’ Got Talent: A First Page Critique-Fest.”
+In the vein of American Idol or America’s Got Talent, this is a chance to get your first page read (anonymously — no bylines given) with our attending agents commenting on what was liked or not liked about the submission.
 Get expert feedback on your incredibly important first page, and know if your writing has what it needs to keep readers’ attention.
-(All attendees are welcome to bring pages to the event for this session, and we will choose pages at random for the workshop for as long as time lasts.
+All attendees are welcome to bring pages to the event for this session, and we will choose pages at random for the workshop for as long as time lasts.
 This is for fiction and memoir only — no picture books or prescriptive nonfiction.

 All throughout the day: Agent & Editor Pitching.